Review: Dream Cruises 2-Night Bintan Island Weekend Getaway – Part 1

 As the cruise was setting sail on a Friday evening, my husband and I packed minimally as we had to make our way down straight after work.
 When we arrived at the check-in area, there was little to no queue, making the process quick and easy.

-We sailed on the Genting Dream, a ship that is a whopping 335m in length with 18 decks and over 1600 staterooms, much bigger compared to the Star Cruises and Royal Caribbean cruise ships I’ve been on.
+We sailed on the Genting Dream, a ship that is a whopping 335m in length with 18 decks and over 1600 staterooms.
 I was genuinely concerned about the potential snaking queues and the space crunch in the walkways, but surprisingly, the crowd situation turned out better than I expected.

 Empty queue lines at Marina Bay Cruise Centre